getsentry/craft/README.md

 commits the changes made by the script, and then pushes the new branch to GitHub.
-At this point CI systems kick in, and the results of those builds, as well as built artifacts (binaries, NPM archives, Python wheels) are gradually uploaded to Zeus.
+At this point CI systems kick in, and the results of those builds, as well as built artifacts (binaries, NPM archives, Python wheels) are gradually uploaded to GitHub.

 To publish the built artifacts we run `publish`:

 `$ craft publish 1.2.3`

-This command will find our release branch (`release/1.2.3`), check the build status of the respective git revision in Zeus, and then publish available artifacts to configured targets (for example, to GitHub and NPM in the case of Craft).
+This command will find our release branch (`release/1.2.3`), check the build status of the respective git revision in GitHub, and then publish available artifacts to configured targets (for example, to GitHub and NPM in the case of Craft).